martin-ng/string-cut/README.md

 > yarn start

-5. Input a string into the frontend or perform a POST request externally!
+5. Input a string and hit the cut button!

+6. Alternatively, create a POST request with the following object to the API http://localhost:1337/test

+> {
+    "string_to_cut": "enter your string here"
+}

 ## cutString Function